 These glass jars with lids have a glass lid that swings closed and latches with an attached wire.
 A rubber gasket assures an airtight seal.
 I’ve gathered a collection of these over the years and they are reliably airtight, as long as I replace the gaskets when they start to get too worn.
 These come in a variety of sizes, from small spice jars to a one-and-a-half-gallon beauty.

 Gallon-sized pantry storage containers

 For dry goods that you use regularly, a generously-sized storage jar makes sense.
 It’s easier to access than a five-gallon bucket, but won’t need to be replenished after every meal.
-These are available in glass with a plastic lid, with a lift off metal lid, or of course, plastic.
+These are available in glass with a wire bail lid, glass with a metal lid, or of course, plastic.

 Square pantry storage containers